iOSObjects/Gauges/README.md

 ### Properties

-* fuelLevel: Float (0.0 to 1.0)
+* level: (Float 0.0 to 1.0)
-* animationDuration: Float specifies time used to animate needle movements.
+* duration: (Float 0 to +infinity) specifies the length of time that it takes to animate needle movements to a new setting.
 0.0 results in no animation.
-1.0 is a good value.
+1.0 is a good value and means that the needle takes about 1 second to move from its current to a new position.
-* animationDamping: Float is the spring damping for the animation.
+* damping: (Float 0 to 1) is the spring damping for the animation.
 Small values result in lots of bounce.
 1.0 results in no bounce.

 ## Speedometer